Tax Planning Season – Choose Your Federal Budget

 Removal of the work test and extension of the Bring-forward cap for some taxpayers

-From 1 July 2020 the Coalition propose that people aged 65 and 66 will not need to satisfy a work test to be able to make superannuation contributions.
-Under current rules they can only make contributions if they work a minimum of 40 hours over a 30 day period.
+From 1 July 2020, the Coalition propose that people aged 65 and 66 will not need to satisfy a work test to be able to make superannuation contributions.
+Under current rules, they can only contribute if they work at least 40 hours over 30-day days.
 Those aged 67 to 74 would still be subject to the current rules.

-From the same date, those people will also be able to make up to three years’ worth of non-concessional contributions.
-By doing this, they can contribute up to $300,000 of non-concessional contributions in a single year.
+From the same date, those people can make up to three years’ worth of non-concessional contributions.
+By doing this, they can contribute up to $300,000 in non-concessional contributions in a year.

-The ALP are unlikely to commit to this, and in fact have proposed a reduction in the non-concessional contribution cap from the current annual cap of $100,000 down to $75,000.
+The ALP are unlikely to commit to this and has proposed a reduction in the non-concessional contribution cap from the current annual cap of $100,000 down to $75,000.
 Again the commencement date of this is not yet known.

 Increase in age limit for spouse contributions

-From 1 July 2020, the Coalition propose that the age limit for spouse superannuation contributions will be increased from 69 to 75 years.
-The contributing spouse is eligible to claim a spouse tax offset of up to $540.
+From 1 July 2020, the Coalition proposes increasing the age limit for spouse superannuation contributions from 69 to 75 years.
+The contributing spouse can claim a spouse tax offset of up to $540.

 Simplifying Superannuation Fund Reporting